GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Running tests for specific examples

-As mentioned before, we use pytest as our test runner, so you can use any of the standard test selection options available in pytest.
+As mentioned before, we use `pytest` as our test runner, so you can use any of the standard [test selection options](https://docs.pytest.org/en/latest/how-to/usage.html) available in `pytest`.

-Example-based test are named based on the section within the README.md that contains.
+Example-based test are named based on the section within the README.md that contains them.
 You can use this name to select specific tests.

 Here we show a few commonly used selection commands:
 - Run all examples: